SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 TS =
 (
   (
-    "air pollution" OR "PM2.5" OR "PM10" OR "fine particulate matter" OR "ground-level ozone" OR
+    "air pollution" OR "PM2.5" OR "PM10" OR "particulate matter" OR "ozone" OR
     (
       ("nitrogen dioxide" OR "sulfur dioxide" OR "sulphur dioxide" OR "carbon monoxide" OR "volatile organic compounds") NEAR/15
           ("pollution" OR "poisoning$")
     )
-    OR "smoke pollution"
-    OR "secondhand smok*" OR "second hand smok*" OR "involuntary smoking" OR "passive smoking" OR
+    OR "smoke pollution" OR "secondhand smok*" OR "second hand smok*" OR "involuntary smoking" OR "passive smoking" OR
     (
-      ("drinking water" OR "potable water" OR "water source$" OR "sanitation") NEAR/3
+      ("drinking water" OR "potable water" OR "water source$") NEAR/3
-          ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "polluted" OR "clean" OR "sanitation") )
+          ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "polluted" OR "clean") )
     OR "poor hygiene" OR "good hygiene" OR "hand hygiene" OR "personal hygiene" OR "hygiene practice$" OR "hygiene intervention$"
+    OR "handwashing"
-    OR "poor sanitation" OR "*adequate sanitation" OR "good sanitation" OR "sanitation facilities" OR
+    OR "poor sanitation" OR "*adequate sanitation" OR "good sanitation" OR "sanitation facilities" OR "water, sanitation and hygiene"
+    OR
     (
       ("food" OR "foods")
       NEAR/3
           ("unsafe" OR "contaminated" OR "contamination" OR "sanitation") )
-  )
+    OR "food poisoning$" OR "foodborne pathogens"
+    OR "unintentional poisoning$" OR "accidental poisoning$" )
   NEAR/15
       (